derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/08/2026 16:51:54 : 3 Database Admins walked into a NoSQL bar.
+11/08/2026 16:55:17 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Sympathy for the Devil is really just about being nice to QAs.
+What do you call a parrot that says "Squawk!
+Pieces of nine!
+Pieces of nine!"?
+A parrot-ey error.
 <!-- replace-with-joke ends -->